 In other words, while one project drags on indefinitely, you are potentially missing out on other investments that could see you grow your portfolio sooner.

 I’m talking about the property that presents with ideal development potential in order to realise a beneficial return.

-In order to recognise a ‘renovator’s delight’, you need to first determine what type of profit it might deliver.
+In order to recognise a ‘renovator’s delight’, you need first to determine what type of profit it might deliver.

 Ideally, you should aim to achieve $2 in added value for every $1 spent on cosmetic improvements.

-Obviously, you don’t want to overcapitalize by paying too much for the dwelling before you even get cracking on the renos, so it’s critical to know the location and get a good handle on comparable values.
+Obviously, you don’t want to overcapitalise by paying too much for the dwelling before you even get cracking on the renos, so it’s critical to know the location and get a good handle on comparable values.

 Consulting local real estate agents to find out what buyers and tenants expect from property in the area is advisable, in order to determine if the investment you’re considering will deliver a profit.